stuffmatic/zephyr-usb-midi/README.md

 ## Usage

 The USB MIDI device class driver is contained in a Zephyr module.
-The sample app's [CMakeLists.txt](CMakeLists.txt) file shows one way of adding the module to an app.
+The sample app's [CMakeLists.txt](CMakeLists.txt) file shows one way of adding this module to an app.

 The public API is defined in [usb_midi.h](usb_midi/include/usb_midi/usb_midi.h).

 ## Sample app

 The [sample app](src/main.c) shows how to send and receive MIDI data.
 Note on/off messages are sent periodically when connected to a host.
-The app should work on dev boards with at least one button and at least three LEDs, for example [stm32f4_disco](https://docs.zephyrproject.org/latest/boards/arm/stm32f4_disco/doc/index.html) and [nrf52840dk_nrf52840](https://docs.zephyrproject.org/latest/boards/arm/nrf52840dk_nrf52840/doc/index.html).
+The app should work on dev boards with at least one button and three LEDs, for example [stm32f4_disco](https://docs.zephyrproject.org/latest/boards/arm/stm32f4_disco/doc/index.html) and [nrf52840dk_nrf52840](https://docs.zephyrproject.org/latest/boards/arm/nrf52840dk_nrf52840/doc/index.html).

-* __Button 0__ - Press to send a sysex message.
+* __Button 0__ - Send sysex message
 * __LED 0__ - On when the device is connected to a host
 * __LED 1__ - Flashes when MIDI data is received
 * __LED 2__ - Flashes when MIDI data is sent